NitroStar654/WorldLiveThermometer/README.md

 ## Overview

 World Live Thermometer provides a web application that allows users to view the current temperature of various cities around the world.
-The application fetches weather data from the OpenWeather API and displays it in a user-friendly format.
+The application fetches weather data from the OpenWeatherMap API and displays it in a user-friendly format.

 This project is a great way to learn about web development, API integration, and real-time data fetching.